andrea-pugliatti/deck-lab/README.md

 #### State Management

-- Local component state is used for focused UI behavior.
+- Local component state handles focused UI behavior.
-- Shared state is managed with React Context and reducers for deck editing, hand simulation, and search/query state.
+- Shared state lives in React Context and reducers for deck editing, hand simulation, and search/query state.
-- The frontend keeps user experience state lightweight while the backend remains the source of truth for persistence and validation.
+- The frontend owns UX state.
+The backend is the source of truth for persistence and validation.

 #### Custom Hooks

-- URL synchronization hooks keep search and filter state in the browser address bar so deck browsing remains shareable and bookmarkable.
+- URL sync hooks keep search and filter state in the address bar, so deck links are shareable and bookmarkable.
-- Fetching hooks encapsulate loading and error states for API calls and metadata lookups.
+- Fetch hooks wrap loading and error states for API calls and metadata lookups.

 #### Deck Legality Validation

-- **Validation Pipeline**: The backend runs decks through a validation engine containing composite rules (`DeckRule`) like card quantity limits (e.g., maximum 3 copies), proper card type placements (e.g., Fusion/Synchro/Link monsters in the Extra Deck), and deck size boundaries (Main, Extra, and Side deck limits).
+- **Validation pipeline**: The backend checks decks against composite rules (`DeckRule`): copy limits (max 3 per card), type placement (Fusion/Synchro/Link monsters in the Extra Deck only), and deck-size bounds for Main, Extra, and Side.
-- **Format-Specific Enforcement**: The validation engine fetches format legality mappings dynamically from database banlists (Advanced, Goat, Edison, etc.) to check card restrictions in real-time.
+- **Format rules**: The validator pulls banlists (Advanced, Goat, Edison, etc.) from the database and applies card restrictions in real time.

 #### AI Suggestion & Generation

-- **Structured Prompts**: The backend leverages Spring AI's chat client to interface with Gemini.
-It uses structured output models to construct cohesive deck lists and card suggestions matching a user's chosen archetype or strategy constraints.
+- **Structured Prompts**: The backend uses Spring AI's chat client to talk to Gemini.
+It sends structured output models to build deck lists and card suggestions around a user's archetype or strategy.
-- **Spring AI Function Calling**: External database and business-rule access is encapsulated via registered callback functions inside the `tool/` sub-package (e.g., `CardSearchTool`, `CardDetailsTool`, `GetFormatRulesTool`, `GetArchetypeCardsTool`, and `AnalyzeDeckStatsTool`), each utilizing isolated request/response parameters from the `tool/dto/` package to preserve context size limits.
+- **Spring AI Tool Calling**: Database and business-rule lookups run through registered callback functions in the `tool/` sub-package (`CardSearchTool`, `CardDetailsTool`, `GetFormatRulesTool`, `GetArchetypeCardsTool`, and `AnalyzeDeckStatsTool`).
+Each tool pulls its request/response shape from the `tool/dto/` package to keep context sizes down.
-- **Contextual Search & Resolution**: AI outputs are mapped to structured JSON DTOs defined in `model/` (like `CardEntry` and `DeckGenerateAiResponse`) and resolved against the local PostgreSQL database using the `CardResolver` to guarantee generated card names exist in the catalog.
+- **Contextual Search**: The backend maps AI output to JSON DTOs in `model/` (`CardEntry`, `DeckGenerateAiResponse`) and resolves them against the local PostgreSQL database with `CardResolver`.
+That's how we make sure every generated card name actually exists in the catalog.

 #### Asynchronous Seeding & Graceful Shutdown

-To handle large dataset imports safely without blocking application startup (especially important on serverless platforms like Google Cloud Run):
+Seeding pulls a large card dataset without blocking startup, which matters on serverless platforms like Google Cloud Run:

-- **Non-Blocking Startup**: Database seeding is offloaded to a dedicated, single-threaded task executor (`databaseSeederExecutor`) so that the main thread can quickly bind to the required port and pass container startup probes.
+- **Non-Blocking Startup**: Seeding runs on a dedicated single-threaded executor (`databaseSeederExecutor`), so the main thread binds to its port and passes container probes fast.
-- **Startup Image Validation**: Even if the database has already been populated with card records, the seeder scans all records and compares them against files on disk.
-Any missing card illustrations are queued for background download asynchronously.
+- **Image validation at startup**: Even with a populated database, the seeder scans every record and compares it to files on disk.
+Missing illustrations go into a background download queue.
-- **Graceful Interruption**: During scale-downs, redeployments, or container restarts, Spring's `@PreDestroy` hook triggers an interrupt signal to the seeder thread, allowing it to halt any current card retrieval loops or batch database writes cleanly.
+- **Graceful interruption**: On scale-downs, redeployments, or container restarts, Spring's `@PreDestroy` hook signals the seeder thread to stop, halting in-flight card downloads and batch writes.
-- **Async Artwork Downloads**: Artwork downloads are processed by a pooled `imageDownloadExecutor` configured with a `CallerRunsPolicy` rejection handler.
-This applies natural backpressure to the seeding thread when the pool is saturated, and discards any remaining tasks gracefully upon context shutdown without throwing `RejectedExecutionException`.
+- **Async artwork downloads**: A pooled `imageDownloadExecutor` with a `CallerRunsPolicy` rejection handler runs downloads.
+When the pool fills up, that handler pushes work back to the seeding thread and slows it down naturally.
+On context shutdown it drops whatever's left.
+No `RejectedExecutionException`.

 ---